esteves-esta/one-page-calendar/README.md

   - [x] change border color of grid
   - [x] change background color of grid
   - [x] change background color of cell
+  - [x] change color of each day of the week for each day

 ## 🔨 To do
 -- save all states with statesticky